-- Using the pole, invert the sampling bottle and plunge the bottle mouth downward into the water to avoid introducing surface scum.
+- bottle mouth downward into the water to avoid introducing surface scum.
 Position the mouth of the bottle into the current away from the hand of the sampler.
 The sampling depth should be 15 to 30 centimeters (6 to 12 inches) below the water surface, depending on the depth from which the sample must be taken.
-Samples collected in less than the two-foot standing depth will collect the sample at the 15-centimeter (six inch) sampling depth to avoid the collection of sedimentation.
+Samples collected in less than the two-foot standing depth will collect the sample at the 15- centimeter (six inch) sampling depth to avoid the collection of sedimentation.
 Allow time for sediment settling prior to collecting the sample.
 If the water body is static, an artificial current can be created by moving the bottle horizontally with the direction of the bottle pointed away from the sampler.
 Tip the bottle slightly upward to allow air to exit and the bottle to fill. - Pour out a small portion of the sample to allow an air space of 2.5 centimeters (1 to 2 inches) above each sample for proper mixing of the sample before analysis.
 If the bottle contains any debris or excessive sediment/sand, a new sample and bottle must be used to resample.
 Discard the original water sample. - Tightly close the lid and label the bottle. - Complete a Field Observation Form for each beach to record the full details on sampling and other pertinent remarks, such as flooding, rain, or extreme temperature, that are relevant to interpretation of the results.
 This record also provides a back-up record of sample identification. - Place the samples in a suitable container and transport them to the laboratory as soon as possible.
 Adhering to sample preservation and holding time limits is critical to the production of valid data.
 Bacteriological samples should be iced or refrigerated at <10°C during transit to the laboratory.
 Use insulated containers such as plastic or Styrofoam coolers, if possible, to ensure proper maintenance of storage temperature.
-Take care to ensure sample bottles are not totally immersed in water during transit or storage.
+Insulated containers should be filled with enough ice to cover samples, not icepacks, to ensure samples maintain proper temperature after sample collections and during transportation.
+Take careto ensure sample bottles are not totally immersed in water during transit orstorage.
 Process samples as soon as possible after collection.
-Do not hold samples longer than six hours between collection and initiation of analysis (US Environmental Protection Agency, 2000).
+Do not holdsamples longer than six hours between collection and initiation of analysis (US Environmental Protection Agency, 2000).
 Do not analyze samples that exceed holding time limits.